Comfort Measures for Labour and Birth

 The following are non-medical ways to manage your pain during labour.

-It’s important to explore a variety of comfort measures prior to your labour and birth to determine what you like and what might work best for you.
-You can practice some of these, such as; position changes, relaxation and breath awareness before labour begins.
-Involving your partner or other support persons in practicing these comfort measures will ensure that they too are familiar with how they can help the labouring woman.1
+It’s important to explore a variety of comfort measures prior to your labour and birth to find out what you like and what might work best for you.
+You can practice some of these, such as; position changes, relaxation and Pam England's breath awareness2 before labour begins.
+Involving your partner or other support persons in practicing these comfort measures will ensure that they are also familiar with how they can support you during your labour and birth.

-When women are supported to use relaxation, rhythm and ritual throughout their labour, most will cope very well with labour pain.
+When you are supported to use childbirth educator, doula and author, Penny Simkin’s 3Rs - relaxation, rhythm and ritual throughout your labour, you will be more likely to cope well with labour pain.
 The following are key to healthy coping in labour and birth.

 Relaxation:

-Relaxation in labour is important and can be used in a number of ways throughout labour to help you cope well.15 Learn more from our relaxation webpage.
+Relaxation in labour is important and can be used in a number of ways throughout labour to help you cope well.13 Learn more from our relaxation webpage.

-- Some women are relaxed between contractions and actively using rituals during contractions.
+- Some people are relaxed between contractions and actively using rituals during contractions.

 - Others may be active, walking or moving between contractions and relaxing during contractions.

-- Some women focus inwardly and use relaxation both in between and during contractions.
+- Some people focus inwardly and use relaxation both in between and during contractions.

-- Use of breath awareness can be very helpful.
+- Use of Pam England's breath awareness2 can be helpful.

 Rhythm: